-Concerns about the impact of this route to hunting were voiced and should be considered during trail design and management.
-Trail design should also consider the sensitivity of the lake wetland and the bird use of the area.
+Concerns about this route and its impacts to hunting were voiced and should be considered during trail design and management.
+Trail design should also consider the sensitivity of the wetland surrounding Eagle Dip Lake and the bird use of the area.
 Building a dock that concentrates visitor use could minimize impacts to vegetation and habitat.